noble-assets/ibc/spec/app/ics-021-permissioned-token-transfer/README.md

 ## Future Improvements

-Handle trahsfer natively in the protocol insteaed of relying on ICS20 and building wrappers around it
+Handle transfer natively in the protocol insteaed of relying on ICS20 and relying on Antehandlers

 ## History